 “These effects may act together to inhibit cancer as well as risk of dying from cancer or heart disease,” she said.

 The information used by Lakoski and her research team was collected from fitness assessments gathered from 1971 to 2009 (with men’s average age of 49) and Medicare data from 1999 to 2009 (with men’s average age of 65).

 When the numbers were crunched, researchers found the following statistics:

 Researchers were surprised to find, however, that there was no difference in the risk of developing prostate cancer with the more in-shape men.
-Lakoski theorizes that health-conscious guys may be more likely to have regular check-ups, therefore increasing the likelihood of discovering prostate cancer early on.
+Lakoski theorizes that besides taking fitness supplements, health-conscious guys may be more likely to have regular check-ups, therefore increasing the likelihood of discovering prostate cancer early on.

 She stresses that fit men who developed prostate cancer in this study had a higher survival rate with cancer and cardiovascular disease.
 “This speaks to the importance of being fit in midlife to improve survival, even if a man ultimately develops lung, prostate or colorectal cancer,” she says.